Capital and Coast District Health Board

-The Capital and Coast District Health Board (CCDHB) was a district health board with the focus on providing healthcare to Wellington City, Porirua City and the Kapiti Coast in New Zealand.
+The Capital and Coast District Health Board (CCDHB) was a district health board with the focus on providing healthcare to Wellington, Porirua and the Kāpiti Coast in New Zealand.
 The CCDHB employed about 6000 people across the Wellington Region.
 It was disestablished on 1 July 2022, with its functions and responsibilities being taken over by the national health service Te Whatu Ora (Health New Zealand).

 History

 The Capital and Coast District Health Board, like most other district health boards, came into effect on 1 January 2001 established by the New Zealand Public Health and Disability Act 2000.

 On 1 July 2022, the Capital and Coast DHB was abolished when the Pae Ora (Healthy Futures) Act 2022 came into effect.
 It was merged into the newly created national health service Te Whatu Ora (Health New Zealand).
 Under Te Whatu Ora, a successor entity operates as the "Capital, Coast, and Hutt Valley District," which is part of the organisation's Central division.